tilezen/vector-datasource/CONTRIBUTING.md

 Once it fails, we'll update our logic in step 4 below so it passes.

-<div class='alert-message' style="color: #8a6d3b; background-color: #fcf8e3; padding: 15px; margin-bottom: 20px; border: 1px solid #faebcc; border-radius: 4px;"><b>So what's happening here?</b> The <code>integration-test.py</code> script is asking tileserver for that specific tile to test with on your `local` machine.
+<div class='alert-message' style="color: #8a6d3b; background-color: #fcf8e3; padding: 15px; margin-bottom: 20px; border: 1px solid #faebcc; border-radius: 4px;">:warning: <b>So what's happening here?</b> The <code>integration-test.py</code> script is asking tileserver for that specific tile to test with on your `local` machine.
 But before that runs, we're setting up a temporary database to load the specified OpenStreetMap feature into.
 Once the tile is received, we run the python based test, in this example that's <code>160-motorway-junctions.py</code> in the <code>integration-test</code> directory.</div>

 Now the gory details...